qychen2001/qychen2001.github.io/_pages/about.md

 * Tabular Data Prediction and AutoML for Tabular Data
 * Multi Modal Learning and its Applications in Medical
 * Methods and Applications for Synthetic Data Generation
-* Theories and Methods in Semi-Supervised Learning
+* Applications of LLMs (RAG, Agent, etc.) in Real-world Scenarios

 **Feel free to contact me if your research lies within these or related areas!**